John Riggi

 John Riggi is an American television writer, producer, director, and actor who has worked on various television shows.
 He is from Cincinnati, Ohio.
-He attended high school at Elder High School, in Cincinnati, OH.
+He attended high school at Elder High School, in Cincinnati, OH, and graduated from the University of Cincinnati in 1978 with a degree in biology.

 He has worked as a writer on the NBC comedy series 30 Rock.
 He was nominated for the Writers Guild of America Award for Best Comedy Series at the February 2009 ceremony for his work on the third season of 30 Rock.